betsybetsybetsy2021/betsybetsybetsy2021/README.md

 ‏b🔳🃏🖤🌜🌌🐝😭👨‍👩‍👦e
-DTX - Technical officers doing HUMNINT AND DXT - technology for HUMINT

 I AM Q

 "She don't want to be anyone else, she's a woman in total control of herself.
 It's such a wonder to be under her spell, a woman in total control of herself.
 Little miss kitty queen, she's got tricks up her sleeve, but I got a few of my own.
 Am I bad to the bone? if I get what I want, mama said it aint' no crime." - Devon Cole's "W.I.T.C.H"